tilde-lab/yascheduler/README.md

-Yet another computational scheduler
+Yet another computing scheduler & cloud orchestration engine
 ==========

-**Yascheduler** is a simple job scheduler designed specifically for submitting _ab initio_ calculations and copying back results from computing clouds.
+**Yascheduler** is a simple job scheduler designed for submitting scientific calculations and copying back the results from the computing clouds.

-Currently it supports the parallel [CRYSTAL](http://www.crystal.unito.it) code, although adopting to any other _ab initio_ code should be trivial. **Yascheduler** is an integral part of the [MPDS-AiiDA-CRYSTAL workflows](https://github.com/mpds-io/mpds-aiida).
+Currently it has been used for the _ab initio_ [CRYSTAL](http://www.crystal.unito.it) code, although any other scientific code can be supported via the declarative control template system (see `yascheduler.conf` settings file).
+An example dummy C++ code with its configuration template is included.

 Installation